The-OpenROAD-Project/OpenLane/docs/source/tutorials/digital_guide.rst

 In these section the integration of previously hardened macro block is covered.
 Currently OpenLane does not support cross hierarchy timing analysis, so this is rather

-Create chip level RTL
+Create chip level
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. todo:: better description of this section
+The top level macro block is called ``regfile_2r1w``.
+However, to run the flow we need to prepare the design first.
 Create a new design named ``regfile_2r1w``.
 This design will use the ``mem_1r1w``.

 .. code-block::